intel/llvm/sycl/doc/design/IVDEPAndParallelLoopAnnotations.md

 document.
 This is done by using the following rules:

-1. Each `llvm.loop.no_depends` is translated into a new `spirv.dependency_accesses` metadata attached to the same loop and with the same arguments as the original metadata.
+1. Each `llvm.loop.no_depends` is translated into a new `spirv.loop.dependency_accesses` metadata attached to the same loop and with the same arguments as the original metadata.
 The last argument will be 0.
-2. Each `llvm.loop.no_depends_safelen` is translated into a new `spirv.dependency_accesses` metadata attached the same loop and with the same arguments as the original metadata.
+2. Each `llvm.loop.no_depends_safelen` is translated into a new `spirv.loop.dependency_accesses` metadata attached the same loop and with the same arguments as the original metadata.
 This will also have the safelen as the last argument.